benfrankel/ch-analysis/README.md

-# Introduction
+# CH Analysis

-This is an assorted collection of scripts & utilities for the game Card Hunter.
+This repository holds a collection of scripts & utilities for the game Card Hunter.

 ## Dependencies

-You need to have [Python 3.6](https://www.python.org/downloads/release/python-361/) installed.
+You'll need [Python 3.6](https://www.python.org/downloads/release/python-361/) installed to run the scripts.

-You should also install [git](https://git-scm.com/downloads) to easily download the repository from here.
+You should also install [git](https://git-scm.com/downloads) to download the repository from here.

+### Discord

+Some scripts attempt to operate a Discord bot.
+Those scripts will fail unless you create your own Discord bot and enter its token in the file `util.guild.chat`.

+Furthermore, they require the module `discord.py`, which is available on PyPI (so you can download it using pip).

 ## Installation